Army Emergency Relief (AER)

 - Cover bad checks or pay credit card bills

 Flow of Funds

 AER collects and holds funds for use by Soldiers and their eligible Family members and gives local commanders access to this money for disbursement to Soldiers.
 Therefore, to obtain funds, Soldiers should contact their immediate commander to apply for AER assistance.
 The immediate commander or local Army Emergency Relief Office will determine the merit of the Soldier's request and the amount of assistance on a case-by-case basis.
 AER has reciprocal agreements with the American Red Cross (ARC) and the Aid Societies for the Navy and Marine Corps, Air Force and Coast Guard, allowing Soldiers and their immediate Family members to obtain AER assistance through these organizations as well.

 AER is not an Army or Department of Defense (DoD) organization.
 Therefore, the Government, or the Army, cannot direct AER how to distribute this money.
 Funds for the program are generated through voluntary contributions from active and retired Soldiers.
 AER is also funded through loan repayments and investments made by the AER investment program.

 AER's secondary mission is to provide financial assistance (grants) for undergraduate education of dependent children and spouses.
-These programs include the MG James Ursano Scholarship Program (for dependent children), the Overseas Spouse Education Assistance Program (OSEAP), and the Stateside Spouse Education Assistance Program (SSEAP).
-All programs provide educational assistance to dependents of Soldiers for "Regular Army - Active Duty".
-More information on these programs can be found in other fact sheets on this site and at http://www.aerhq.org/education.asp
+These programs include the MG James Ursano Scholarship Program (for dependent children) and the Spouse Education Assistance Program (SEAP).
+More information on these programs can be found in other fact sheets on this site and at http://www.aerhq.org/dnn563/Scholarships.aspx.

 For more information, please visit the Army Emergency Relief webpage maintained by Headquarters, Army Emergency Relief: